simOne3107/R4CogPsy/README.md

 #### Testing assumptions ####

+Statistical models, in general, rely on assumptions.
 The assumptions of parametric tests are:

 1. Normally distributed data
 2. Homogeneity of variance